 However, as predictable as these sequels were, I got the sense that Capcom was trying their best to provide quality experiences with each project.
 I no longer felt that to be the case with Mega Man 6, and for proof, one need not look further than Mr. X’s concept art.

 Mr. X is just Dr. Wily wearing a fake beard, sunglasses, and an overcoat.
-This does lend some ironic credence to Mr. X’s claim that he was manipulating Dr. Wily all along, but it’s no less annoying when Mega Man storms his compound only for him to retreat to his castle.
+This does lend some ironic credence to Mr. X’s claim that he was manipulating Dr. Wily all along, but it’s no less annoying when Mega Man storms his compound only for him to retreat to his real lair.
 Granted, the development obviously isn’t meant to be taken seriously, but it indicates to me that the development team wasn’t trying at this point.

 Things don’t get much better when you’re looking over the level design either.
 The eight robots competing in the tournament Mega Man must now face are: Blizzard Man, Centaur Man, Flame Man, Knight Man, Plant Man, Tomahawk Man, Wind Man, and Yamato Man.
 While Mega Man 5 at least tried to introduce several inventive gimmicks for its levels, Mega Man 6 doesn’t follow suit.
 Chances are that if you’ve played every entry up until this point, you have seen these ideas implemented far more competently.
 After the memorable, acrophobic designs of Air Man and Gyro Man’s stages, Wind Man’s feels highly redundant.
 Similarly, Knight Man’s stage is content recycling the descending ceiling from Dust Man’s stage – albeit lined with spikes this time.